alanpilloud/MU-Checker/README.md

 1. upload the [mu-checker.php](mu-checker.php) at the root of your website
 2. visit /mu-checker.php with your browser
-3. a list of ghost folders found in wp-content/blogs.dir and a list of ghost tables found in your database are displayed
+3. a list of ghost folders found in wp-content/blogs.dir, a list of ghost folders found in uploads/sites and a list of ghost tables found in your database are displayed
 4. manually delete folders and tables you don't want to keep
 5. don't forget to delete the file after using it